NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 ``--robust-threshold 10`` to force the solver to work the bigger errors.
 That is necessary since the initial cameras could be pretty inaccurate.

+The option ``--overlap-limit`` controls how many subsequent images should be matched to a given one.
+See also ``--auto-overlap-params``.

 It is very important to examine the residual file named::

      ba/run-final_residuals_pointmap.csv